-The success of this 'repressive legal strategy'250 was undeniable.
+The success of this "repressive legal strategy"250 was undeniable.
 It allowed the regime to rely mostly on the use of the judiciary, instead of large-scale clandestine operations and disappearances, which impacted the struggle for accountability later.
-Torelly argues that while in other countries of the southern cone the crimes committed by the dictatorship were an unavoidable topic in the return to democracy, in Brazil, they were not a central issue.
-Ultimately, this led to 'less social mobilization for justice'.251
+Torelly argues how while in other countries of the southern cone the crimes committed by the dictatorship were an unavoidable topic in the return to democracy, in Brazil they were not a central issue.
+Ultimately, this led to "less social mobilization for justice".251

 The controlled transition, with a high degree of continuity of the political and economic elite, did not allow the implementation of transitional justice measures, at least initially.
-During the terms of José Sarney (1985-90), Fernando Collor de Mello (1990-92) and Itamar Franco (1992-95)252 no significative measures were taken concerning the recognition of state responsibility or the redress of victims.
+During the terms of José Sarney (1985-1990), Fernando Collor de Mello (1990-1992) and Itamar Franco